mokhlesurr031/gcp-devops-project/README.md

 # GCP DevOps Project

+### GCP services used:
+1. GKE - Kubernetes Engine.
+2. Cloud Build - The CI/CD tool responsible for deploying something to GCP from out github is called cloud build.
+3. GCP Artifact Registry - For storing docker images and others.

 Sprint: A set period of time during which specific work has to be completed and made ready for review.

 Steps of sprint: